robertvorthman/smart-plug-power-monitor/README.md

           networkRetryIntervalSeconds: 120, //how often to poll if the smart plug IP address is not reachable
           startEventName: 'appliance-started', //IFTTT maker event name
           endEventName: 'appliance-completed', //IFTTT maker event name
-          wattsThreshold: 10, //wattage above this value will trigger start event
+          wattsThreshold: 10, //wattage above this value will trigger start event after startTimeWindowSeconds
-          startTimeWindowSeconds: 30, //if wattage is exceeded for this period, appliance is considered started
+          startTimeWindowSeconds: 30, //if wattage is exceeded for this duration, appliance is considered started
-          endTimeWindowSeconds: 60, //if wattage is below threshold for this entire period, appliance is considered completed running
+          endTimeWindowSeconds: 60, //if wattage is below threshold for this entire duration, appliance is considered completed running
           cooldownPeriodSeconds: 30, //wait this long after end event before responding to subsequent start events, set to same as poll interval if no cooldown is needed
           pollingCallback: (powerConsumption)=>{}, //returns the power consumption data on every polling interval
           eventCallback: (eventName, data)=>{} //called when appliance starts and stops